FattyRichness/NVDABIT/README.md

 ```

-All the variables shown can be modified, but for the default case running from DeepOps, this should not be necessary.
+All the variables shown can be modified but this should not be necessary.

 At the end of each job, a result will be reported that says if the individual job passed or not.